-All the love and affection they needed when they were younger, they still need now.
+All the love and affection they needed when they were younger they still need now.
 Loving your kid means you need to find ways to express your love through your actions and words.
-Don’t leave your teen wondering where you stand on them.
+Don’t leave your teen wondering where you stand with them.
 They may reject you, but a loving father never rejects his kids.

 Young people are consistently being told that their worth is determined by how they look and perform.
 Encouraging their faith in that their value comes from the God that created them gives them permission and confidence to be themselves.
 It will also affirm their moral character.

 All day they are being lectured by adults, many of whom care more about their own agenda than the kids.
 It’s exhausting for teens and causes them to not trust adults.
 Recognize that fatigue is there.
 When disciplining or giving your teens advice, talk to them as adults.
 Also, keep it clear and concise.

 This statement ties in with the one above.
 Few adults respect and listen to teens.
 When you listen to your teen, they feel empowered.
 They feel that they have a voice.

 Children aren’t born knowing what’s right.
 As they get older, teens face pressure to abandon or want to experiment outside the moral standards given to them when they were younger.
 It’s not only important to remind them what they were taught in their younger years, but give practical reasons of why there are boundaries.
 Don’t be afraid to be the one they blame to their friends as strict.
 They may actually be thanking you internally.

 Teens want to choose their friends.
 Ask them questions about them and listen.
 Try to get to know their friends.
 Create an environment at your house that makes other kids wants to gather there.
 Get to know their friends’ parents and family.

 Being a dad, you automatically have a gift of wisdom because you lived longer than your teenagers.
 They probably will never admit that you were right or that they don’t know everything.
 However, you are a source of wisdom they need.